-- 1. Looked After Children or Previously Looked After Children (previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order). - 2.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 2.
 Children whose parent worships regularly at an Anglican Church within a radius of 3 miles of Eastbourne Town Hall (to include East Dean and Friston, St John's Meads being the nearest school to these areas). - 3.
 Children whose parent worships regularly at a Church that is a full member of Churches Together in Britain and Ireland or of the Evangelical Alliance and within a radius of 3 miles of Eastbourne Town Hall (to include East Dean and Friston, St John's Meads being the nearest school to these areas). - 4.
 Other children